 This can encourage online viewers to continue joining you each week, and it may inspire them to invite others to experience your church with them.

 2. Create special events just for them

 While live streaming and digital content like podcasts, blogs, and sermon archives can help your online community participate in what your church is doing, they often still feel disconnected.
 Depending on how scattered these people are, there are several ways you can more directly engage them.

 If there are a lot of local people joining you online, consider inviting them to join you virtually for coffee.
 Schedule time to meet up virtually outside of your regularly scheduled sermon, and during the service, make a point of announcing when and what time that will be.

-You could also host “streaming parties” or location-based small groups to encourage them to gather and interact with others in the area.
+You could also host “streaming parties” or have your small group ministry host location-based small groups to encourage them to gather and interact with others in the area.